Instructions for authors

 Editorials focus on the current state of a problem or provide an opinion on a controversial topic.
 They should have a length of maximum 1000 words and no more than 12 references.

-Reviews should offer an overview of the literature as wide and updated as possible.
+Reviews should offer an overview of the literature as wide and updated as possible in specific research areas within the scope of the Journal.
+Also meta-analyses and systematic or critical reviews of the literature concerning gender/sex differences are welcome for publication in the Journal.
+Systematic reviews and meta-analyses should adhere to the guidelines provided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses report (PRISMA Statement http://www.prisma-statement.org/ ).
 Manuscript should have a length of maximum 6000 words.
-It should include references as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
-Refer to: www.nlm.nih.gov/ mesh/meshhome.html).
+It should include references as well as a summary of at least 200 words and up to five key words (MeSH headings, whenever possible.
+Refer to: https://www.nlm.nih.gov/mesh/meshhome.html).

 Figures and tables would be appreciated.
 Please, include also five “key messages” summarizing the main messages on which the reader’s attention should focus.

 Special articles should offer an overview in such areas as health policy, ethics, and health care delivery.
-They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
-Refer to: www.nlm.nih.gov/ mesh/meshhome.html).
+They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words and up to five key words (MeSH headings, whenever possible.
+Refer to: https://www.nlm.nih.gov/mesh/meshhome.html).
 Figures and tables would be appreciated.
 Five “key messages” summarizing the main messages on which the reader’s attention should focus are also required.

-Short communications are suitable to rapidly disseminate the results of original studies.
-They should have a length of maximum 1500 words with a brief summary (100 words) in English and in Italian (only for Italian authors).
+Brief communications are suitable to rapidly disseminate the results of original studies.
+They should have a length of maximum 1500 words with a brief summary (100 words).
 It is allowed to include 1 table, 1 figure and essential references.

 Letters to the Editor (up to 600 words) should ideally include remarks on topics dealt in recently issued numbers.

-Gender-specific medicine watch section publishes updates on the dissemination of the gender-specific medicine culture in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with the leading exponents of the institutional and regional healthcare system.
+Gender-specific medicine watch is an online only section, which publishes updates on the dissemination of the gender-specific medicine culture in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with the leading exponents of the institutional and regional healthcare system.
 This section is edited by the Editorial office, even if external proposals are also considered.

 Articles should be submitted online via the PACE web portal (Pensiero Author CEnter), after having been creating an own account.